20° oblique projection is a troubleshooting projection used in mammography, especially in young women and in follow-up patients.

 Cases have been reported as early as 1 year after surgery and as late as 37 years postaugmentation mammoplasty...

-Breast implant ruptures are a recognised complication of a breast implant.
+Breast implant ruptures are a recognized complication of a breast implant.
 It can be intracapsular, when confined by the surrounding fibrous capsule, or extracapsular, when silicone freely extravasates.

 After implantation of a silicone or saline breast implant, a fibrous capsule (sc...